nirajmaharz/nirajmaharz.github.io/_posts/2025-07-01-Hack-The-Box-Authority.md

 [*] Successfully added machine account testerpc$ with password Password@123.

 ```
-With the computer account created earlier, certipy will create a certificate.
+With the computer account created earlier, certipy will create a certificate along with the private key.

 ```bash